AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 Learn more about messages and deliveries in [this section](../msg/gs-messages.md).
 -->

+## Delivery table {#ootb-delivery}

+The Delivery table (**NmsDelivery**) represents a delivery action or a delivery template.
+It contains all the necessary parameters for performing deliveries such as target, content, etc. Each record is updated on a regular basis to reflect delivery progress.

+Learn more about the Delivery table in [this section](datamodel-tables.md#NmsDelivery).

+## Log tables {#ootb-logs}

+These tables store all the logs associated with the execution of the campaigns and deliveries.

+* Delivery logs are all messages sent to recipients or devices across all channels.
+The main Delivery logs table (**NmsBroadLogRcp**) contains the delivery logs for all recipients.
+The **NmsBroadlogRcp** table (and related `broadlogRcp` schema) has all the details about recipients for any particular delivery.

+* The **nmsBroadlog** table is the largest table in the system.
+It stores one record per message sent, and these records are inserted, updated to track the delivery status, and deleted when the history is purged.

+* The **NmsTrackingLogRcp** table is the main Tracking logs table: it stores the tracking logs for all recipients.
+The tracking logs refer to reactions of recipients, such as email openings and clicks.
+Each reaction corresponds to a tracking log.

+Delivery logs and tracking logs are deleted after a certain period, which is specified in Adobe Campaign and can be modified.
+Therefore, it is highly recommended to export the logs on a regular basis.
+Learn more about retention period in Campaign in [this page](retention.md).

+The **NmsBroadLogMsg** table relates to the **nms:broadLogMsg** schema.
+It is an extension of the delivery log table.
+This table contains information used for qualifying SMTP errors.

+Learn more about delivery logs in [this page](../monitor/delivery-logs.md).

+## Technical tables {#ootb-tech}

+Log tables gather technical data used for the applicative process, including for example:

+* Operators and user rights, in the **xtkGroup** table
+* Campaign User sessions, in the **xtkSessionInfo** table
+* Folders in Campaign explorer, in the **XtkFolder** table
+* Workflows, in the **xtkWorkflow** table and more.

 ### Folder table {#XtkFolder}

 This table contains **all the folders in the tree** visible in the **Explorer** tab.
 It relates to the **xtk:folder** schema.